IBM-Cloud/techxchange-labs/docs/agentic-1813/04-deploying-sample-agentic-ai-application.md

 ### Resource group

 Create a **Resource Group** to logically organize and manage your IBM Cloud resources.
-The prefix `txc-2025` in the resource group name helps avoid naming conflicts with other resources in your account.
-You can change this prefix to something more meaningful for your organization if needed.
+Using your initials as a prefix in the resource group name helps avoid naming conflicts with other resources in your account.

 **Add the following content to `main.tf`:**